 The best way to encounter dolphins in Puerto Vallarta is to see them in the wild, either from the beach or on a boat tour with an ethical operator that respects the animal’s space.

-This tour with wildlife connections takes you to see dolphins and whales while participating in a research project that helps their conservation.
+This highly-rated tour with wildlife connections takes you to see dolphins and whales while participating in a research project that helps their conservation.

-Types of dolphins you can see include bottlenose dolphins, spotted dolphins, spinner dolphins, rough-toothed dolphins, and orcas, if you’re lucky.
+Types of dolphins you can see include bottlenose dolphins, spotted dolphins, spinner dolphins, rough-toothed dolphins, and orcas if you’re lucky.

 If you’re interested in getting closer, wildlife connections run another tour where you can swim with free WILD dolphins.